There Are Many Reasons to Use ERP Software

 What Are the ERP Tools Which Make ERP Valuable

 How does ERP enable you to achieve these reasons to use ERP software?
-Some of the more specific reasons are: it uses single entry system which dramatically reduces entry errors, it is management by exception, it is a single source of information enabling all users to find the information they need when they need it, job costing, job scheduling, MRP, quoting, order entry, purchase order entry, shipment and receiving processing, accounts receivable, accounts payable, purchasing, quality assurance, general ledger, currency exchange management, multi-location, quality control, and many more.
+Some of the more specific reasons are: it uses a single entry system which dramatically reduces entry errors, it is management by exception, it is a single source of information enabling all users to find the information they need when they need it, job costing, job scheduling, MRP, quoting, order entry, purchase order entry, shipment and receiving processing, accounts receivable, accounts payable, purchasing, quality assurance, general ledger, currency exchange management, multi-location, quality control, and many more.

 Why Do Most Companies Use ERP Software